Landing your dream job is an exciting prospect. Once you gain the right combination of skills and training, it’s time to approach the right employer.

 If you succeed in receiving many offers, you will be less likely to act desperate and jump to accept the first offer.
 Having alternatives lined up makes it easier to consider your options and reject what doesn’t appeal to you.

 If you go in without alternatives, you may feel the pressure and accept a low-ball offer to secure the job.
-Once hired, you may harbor regrets and lose focus, as you keep looking for your next dream job.
+Once hired, you may harbour regrets and lose focus, as you keep looking for your next dream job.

 In negotiations, having the best alternative to a negotiated agreement (BATNA) provides leverage.
 For instance, you can mention to your interviewer that company B is making a better salary offer, while company C offers better perks.
 Appearing in demand can increase your value in the employer’s eyes.
 If the employer needs your skills, the employer may, at the very least, try to match competing offers.